PeterDavidMulligan/miniCRM/README.md

 - Change 'username' and 'password' in '/config/mail.php' to your own MailTrap details to receive automated emails.
 (Optional)

-- Open a command prompt in the directory you saved miniCRM into and type 'php artisan serve'.
+- Open a command prompt in the directory you saved miniCRM into and run 'php artisan migrate --seed'.

+- In the command prompt, run 'php artisan serve'

-- Goto [port 8000](http://127.0.0.1:8000) on your local host and you should be greeted with the log in screen.
+- Go to [port 8000](http://127.0.0.1:8000) on your local host and you should be greeted with the log in screen.
   Use the following details.
   - Email : admin@admin.com
   - Password : password